 The notification’s ‘send time’ is determined.
 Until send it remains pending.
 Send time can be configured by setting a delay between the triggered event and the actual push.
 The push notification remains pending during this period.

-Cancellation Conditions
+Cancellation conditions

 Message cancellation conditions are monitored while the message is pending.
 A set of conditions can be defined to cancel the actual push.
 A purchase event, for example, will suppress the a cart abandonment notification.
 Note: Frequency capping conditions as well as other settings might also result in suppressing a message.

-Message Assembly and Send
+Message assembly and send

 When send time arrives, the push notification is assembled with its corresponding dynamic content.
 Rich push notifications can include images and product metadata relevant to the specific push notification type.
 For example, a ‘cart abandonment’ message can include one or more products in the user’s cart; a ‘win back’ notification may include one or more recommended products personalized for the user.
 Send is done by Dynamic Yield firing an activation API to Apple or Google notification servers.
 The API call includes the recipient Push ID, the push notification message text.